erpnet/ErpNet.FP/README.md

 * TCP/IP
 * etc.

-### For the impatient, here are some examples
+### The JSON protocol
+The JSON protocol is documented in a series of postman examples:
 - [Postman collection] of examples

-### You want to try it now?
-You can download windows version of ErpNet.FP
+### Want to try it now?
+Download the windows version of ErpNet.FP

 -  You can downloading ErpNet.FP.Win Http Server, and its manager ErpNet.FP.Win.Manager.exe here -> [ErpNet.FP.Win.zip].

-Inside the zip file, you will find two Windows executables: ErpNet.FP.Win.exe (service) and ErpNet.FP.Win.Manager.exe (service manager).

-Run ErpNet.FP.Win.Manager.exe and it will start the ErpNet.FP.Win.exe automatically from the same directory, and will be waiting for your commands as notification icon in the tray.
+To start the printing service, run ErpNet.FP.Win.Manager.exe.
+It start and show notification icon in the tray.

+Starting the manager also starts the service.
+Stopping the manager stops the service.

+### Console and debug information
+The tray icon contains a menu option - "Show console".
+It can be used to show console, showing real-time information about the inner workings of the printing service.

-When you exit the session, you can examine debug.log file for every event occured while using the service.
+After you stop the manager, you can examine the debug.log file.
+It contains debug information for every event that occured while using the service.

-Also, you can use "Show console", and "Exit" options from the service manager tray icon.

-## Some concepts needs to be explained
+## Concepts

 ### Printer Id